Your gift is 100% tax deductible

 Sarcoma

 A sarcoma is a cancer that starts in the cells of bones, muscles, or connective tissue.
 Less than 2 of every 100 vulvar cancers are sarcomas.
-Unlike other cancers of the vulva, vulvar sarcomas can occur in females at any age, including in childhood.
+Unlike other cancers of the vulva, vulvar sarcomas can develop at any age, including in childhood.

 P站视频 Emails